Artist Statement

 Questions from Marion

-For the occasion of the Affordable Art Fair in Stockholm, where I am invited to participate in the Singulart booth, Marion Sailhen asked me these questions to understand my work and to better promote it.
+For the occasion of the Affordable Art Fair in Stockholm in 2020, where I am invited to participate in the Singulart booth, Marion Sailhen asked me these questions to understand my work and to better promote it.

 Could you explain your artistic process?

 I usually get intuitive ideas for work in an entirely random manner.
 I then make a small sketch which I put on the wall of my studio.
 I have a lot of them there.
-For some time, I think about them and let the ideas grow, merge and change.
-At some point, I decide to produce one of these small sketches into real work.
+For some time, I have been thinking about them and letting the ideas grow, merge and change.
+At some point, I decided to produce one of these small sketches into real work.
 Creating the work often changes it from the original plan because of the qualities of the material I use.
 This change is something I usually welcome.
-I want the matter of the work to add something extra to it.
+I want to add something extra to the work.

 I start with one colour, white or grey and apply the next one after drying.
 When it dries, it often cracks up a bit, and I fill the cracks with different coloured filler to enhance them.
 Finally, I sand the whole work off.
 It is not until this last operation that I see how the piece looks.
 This process makes it very interesting to me.
 It's almost like developing an old black and white photograph.
 Or maybe like an archaeologist freeing the buried" image" from the topsoil.